Things That Bug Me About Your Website

 First off, your blog needs to stay current and fresh.
 You want people to visit often so new content is a must.
 A stagnant blog won’t create engagement or act as the activity center for your digital properties.
 Use your blog as your content hub, a place people want to revisit.

 When I don’t see a post or article date, I’m suspicious.
 Why?
 Well, not only do I want the most current information, but I also get distraught if you dupe me.
 I can’t tell you how many times I’ve read and read a post only to discover your information is presently irrelevant.
 Are you out-of-date in your work practices as well I wonder?
+What about your website makes me trust you when your materials are out-of-date?

 Relevance matters so, if you’re not updating posts to keep them current, at least purge useless content.
 Otherwise, you are alienating readers and losing their trust.
+You want easy understanding about your website, right upfront.

 Think about publishing your best evergreen pieces as pages on your website.
 By default, these are not dated, just like your evergreen stuff.